PerfectGym/ClientPortal.Embed/README.md

 ## Client Portal types

-Types listed below are used as retrun types or parameters in options and methods.
+Types listed below are used as return types or parameters in options and methods.

 ### `ClientPortal.State`